robertorosero/pyhtonmig/Doc/reference/executionmodel.rst

-:keyword:`import` statements, class and function definitions (these bind the class or function name in the defining block), and targets that are identifiers if occurring in an assignment, :keyword:`for` loop header, or after :keyword:`as` in a :keyword:`with` statement or :keyword.`except` clause.
+:keyword:`import` statements, class and function definitions (these bind the class or function name in the defining block), and targets that are identifiers if occurring in an assignment, :keyword:`for` loop header, or after :keyword:`as` in a :keyword:`with` statement or :keyword:`except` clause.
 The :keyword:`import` statement
 of the form ``from ... import *`` binds all names defined in the imported module, except those beginning with an underscore.
 This form may only be used at the module level.

 A target occurring in a :keyword:`del` statement is also considered bound for this purpose (though the actual semantics are to unbind the name).
-It is illegal to unbind a name that is referenced by an enclosing scope; the compiler will report a :exc:`SyntaxError`.

 Each assignment or import statement occurs within a block defined by a class or function definition or at the module level (the top-level code block).